mexchy1000/CellDART/README.md

 ## R wrapper for CellDART using reticulate
   Please refer to the '/CellDART_R_wrap/R_example.R' file.
   All the files in 'CellDART_R_wrap' should be in the same folder.
-  Reticulate virtual environment (by setting ''or conda environment can be used while running function 'pred_cellf_celldart'
+  Virtual environment (env.select="virtual") or conda environment (env.select="conda") can be used while running function 'pred_cellf_celldart'
   Detailed explanation is in '/CellDART_R_wrap/Read_R_wrap.md' file.

 ## Dependency (R wrapper)